 In addition, students whose research involves the collection or storage of human subject information must establish data security procedures that reflect the sensitivity of the data and in accordance with the Harvard Research Data Security Policy.
 Students should consult their faculty supervisors and the Information Technology Services (ITS) Department (at security@law.harvard.edu) for additional information.

-7. Awarding of Additional Credit
+7. Credit Adjustments